 A lyricist of wit and romance who, with composer Frederick Loewe, crafted the golden-age musicals that defined Broadway and Hollywood elegance.

-Alan Jay Lerner wielded words with the precision of a jeweler and the sweep of a romantic.
-A Harvard-educated scion of a retail fortune, he found his true calling in the theater, forging a legendary partnership with composer Frederick Loewe.
-Together, they created a string of mid-century masterpieces that blended sophisticated wordplay with lush melody.
-'My Fair Lady,' their adaptation of Shaw's 'Pygmalion,' became a global sensation, a pinnacle of integrated musical storytelling.
-'Camelot' and 'Gigi' further cemented their reputation for literate, emotionally resonant works.
-Lerner's lyrics were clever without being cynical, romantic without being cloying, capable of both the playful internal rhymes of 'The Rain in Spain' and the wistful longing of 'I've Grown Accustomed to Her Face.'
-His personal life, marked by eight marriages, was famously turbulent, but his professional output remained a benchmark of theatrical class and intelligence, defining an era of American musical sophistication.
+Alan Jay Lerner wrote the lyrics and libretto for 'My Fair Lady,' the 1956 adaptation of Shaw's 'Pygmalion' that became a global sensation.
+A Harvard-educated scion of a retail fortune, he found his true calling in the theater.
+He forged a partnership with composer Frederick Loewe.
+Together they created a string of mid-century masterpieces that blended sophisticated wordplay with lush melody.
+'Camelot' and 'Gigi' followed, further works of literate, emotionally resonant musical storytelling.
+Lerner's lyrics were clever without being cynical, romantic without being cloying.
+They could produce the playful internal rhymes of 'The Rain in Spain' and the wistful longing of 'I've Grown Accustomed to Her Face.'
+His personal life, marked by eight marriages, was famously turbulent.
+His professional output remained a benchmark of theatrical class and intelligence, defining an era of American musical sophistication.

 1901–1927